-

 Physical Therapist

 is a New York State licensed Physical Therapist with a Doctorate of Physical Therapy from Ithaca College.
-With over three years of experience in orthopedic physical therapy, she has found her passion in helping patients recover and thrive.
+With over four years of experience in orthopedic physical therapy, she has found her passion in helping patients recover and thrive.

 Jenny is devoted to teaching her patients how movement can aid in recovery, restore function, and enhance quality of life.
 She believes in the importance of connecting with each patient and providing individualized care to address their unique needs.
 Certified as a Rock Steady Boxing coach, she has extensive experience working with individuals with Parkinson’s disease, providing tailored and compassionate care.
 Jenny strives to expand her expertise in manual therapy to better support her patients' diverse needs.